ethereum/sourcify/services/monitor/README.md

   },
   // Sourcify instances to verify the contracts on.
 Can be multiple
   sourcifyServerURLs: ["https://sourcify.dev/server/", "http://localhost:5555/"],
+  sourcifyRequest: {
+    // Maximum number of retry attempts for contract verification requests after encountering an error
+    maxRetries: 3,
+    // Delay in milliseconds between each retry attempt for verification requests to Sourcify
+    retryDelay: 30000,
+  },
   defaultChainConfig: {
     // Block to start monitoring from.
 If undefined, it will start from the latest block by asking the RPC `eth_blockNumber`
     startBlock: undefined,